grapemoli/grapemoli/README.md

 # Introduction

 👋 Hi!
 I am a Junior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
-Both are great. :relaxed:
+Both are great.

-I have a preference for C++ and Java, but I've also dabbled in Python, JavaScript, and Swift.
-I'd rather not work with CLISP or Perl again.
+I have a preference for C++ and Java.
+I would rather not work with CLISP or Perl again. :relaxed:

 **Relevant Courses:** Data Structures, Multivariate Calculus, Linear Algebra, Statistics, Client-Side Programming
 <br>